Rocket Ismail

-Raghib Ramadian "Rocket" Ismail (born November 18, 1969) is an American former American and Canadian football wide receiver and kick returner.
-He played college football at Notre Dame before moving on to both the Canadian Football League (CFL) from 1991–92 and the National Football League (NFL) from 1993–2001.
+Raghib Ramadian "Rocket" Ismail (born November 18, 1969) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Notre Dame Fighting Irish before moving on to both the CFL from 1991 to 1992 and the NFL from 1993 to 2001.

-Ismail recorded two 1,000-yard receiving seasons in the NFL and was a CFL All-Star in 1991, as well as the Most Valuable Player of the 79th Grey Cup.
+Ismail was a consensus All-American with Notre Dame.
+He recorded two 1,000-yard receiving seasons in the NFL and was a CFL All-Star in 1991, as well as the Most Valuable Player of the 79th Grey Cup.
 In 2004, College Football News named Ismail the No. 75 player on its list of the Top 100 Greatest College Football Players of All-Time.
 He was also selected by Sports Illustrated to the 85-man roster of its all-20th Century college football team.

 Early life and family

 Ismail was born in Elizabeth, New Jersey and was raised in Wilkes-Barre, Pennsylvania.
 He attended Elmer L. Meyers Junior/Senior High School.
+He is the older brother of Qadry Ismail, who had a standout career as a wide receiver for the Syracuse Orange, and played ten seasons in the NFL for various teams.

-Football career
+College career

-College
+Football

 Ismail first came to prominence as a receiver for the University of Notre Dame.
 The Fighting Irish won the College Football National Championship in 1988, placed second in 1989 by winning the 1990 Orange Bowl against Colorado, and again went to the 1991 Orange Bowl, losing to Colorado 10–9.
 In that game, he returned a punt 91 yards for a touchdown that would have won the game for Notre Dame and stopped Colorado from winning a share of the National Championship; however, the play was called back on a clipping penalty sealing the Irish defeat.
 After the 1990 season, Ismail finished second in the voting for the Heisman Trophy as the top college football player, losing to Brigham Young University quarterback Ty Detmer.

 During the 1989 regular season game against Michigan, Ismail returned two kickoffs for touchdowns.
 He was featured on the cover of Sports Illustrated twice, and received numerous awards, including All-American status.

-The projected first overall selection in the 1991 NFL Draft, Ismail decided at the last minute to sign a record contract with the Toronto Argonauts of the Canadian Football League starting during their 1991 season.
+The projected first overall selection in the 1991 NFL draft, Ismail decided at the last minute to sign a record contract with the Toronto Argonauts of the Canadian Football League starting during their 1991 season.
 As a result, he was chosen by the Los Angeles Raiders with the 100th overall pick in the draft.

 Track and field

 Ismail was also a track star at the University of Notre Dame, where he ran the 100 meters in 10.2 seconds.
 He also competed in the 55 meters, with a personal best of 6.07 seconds.
-At the 1991 NCAA Indoor Track Championships, he finished 2nd in the 55-meter sprint.
+At the 1991 NCAA Division I Indoor Track and Field Championships, he finished 2nd in the 55-meter sprint.